DSAutomations/dockerhass-docs/DockerHASS-docs.md

 You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
 It would help to be able to directly access your config files from your local PC, let's get Samba up and running to provide this service to us.

-To make things a bit easier, let's get Samba up and running Create a new folder in your home directory and create a file inside called `docker-compose.yml`
+Create a new folder in your home directory and create a file inside called `docker-compose.yml`

 ```
 mkdir ~/samba-server
 nano ~/samba-server/docker-compose.yml
 ```
+Put the following into the

 If you're like me and you keep your Homeassistant config on GitHub, now would be the time to clone your repository:
 ```